controlplaneio/cp-jenkins/README.md

   1. Iterate
   1. When complete, rebase changes onto another branch for commit or PR

+You can inject secrets automatically into your local Jenkins.
+1. make sure you have a directory of secrets in yaml format that you want to inject
+1. generate an API key for your admin user in Jenkins
+1. `script/populate-secrets.sh --server <server, probably http://localhost:8080> --username <admin username> --secrets-dir <relative path from populate-secrets.sh to secrets directory>`
 > Jenkins checks out the local git repo to build the job, so changes must be committed locally for Jenkins to build
 > them.